OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-works.md

 </div>

-The following tables map the Architecture Dashboard permissions to the LifeTime permissions and to the way the roles are assigned to IT users.
+The following tables map the AI Mentor Studio permissions to the LifeTime permissions and to the way the roles are assigned to IT users.

 ### Main features permissions